localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 -   An SQS queue named `test-local-proxy` where messages are sent.
 -   An event source mapping that triggers the Lambda function when a message is sent to the SQS queue.

-In this scenario, you'll create the SQS queue on your local machine and the remote cloud to showcase how you can switch between the two with the AWS Replicator extension.
+In this scenario, you will create the SQS queue on your local machine and the remote cloud to showcase how you can switch between the two with the AWS Replicator extension.

 Begin by running your LocalStack container with the following configuration: